Postgraduate MSc

 The course’s teaching and learning strategies are based on global thinking, sustainable practice and professional success.
 We aim to develop the next generation of managers and leaders who are able to identify and define the information required on a given topic, use research skills to identify relevant information resources and manage and critically evaluate the information found and reference appropriately.
 All teaching for this course will take place face-to-face on university campus.

-Typically, modules will include:
+Typically, modules will include lectures, seminars and workshops.

-Assessment is 100% coursework, with no exams.
 Assessments may vary for each module, but you can expect to undertake a combination of group presentations and projects, individual written assignments, digital marketing campaigns, video production, podcasting, simulation exercises, web design, portfolios and case studies.

 Programme Leader